KYDA: Early beginnings

 In the 1990s, KDSQ made a series of technical improvements, changing from class A to C3 in October 1991 and becoming a full class C station with 92 kW ERP from a transmitter northeast of Decatur in 1999.
 These improvements allowed the station to enter the Dallas-Fort Worth radio market.

 The station changed calls and formats multiple times throughout the 1990s.
 The station dropped its longtime CHR format in early 1993 and flipped to a country format but it only lasted for a few months.
 In July of that same year, both KDSQ and oldies station KTCY split formats.
 The split led KDSQ to flip to a hot adult contemporary format but downgraded towards a gold-based adult contemporary format a short time later.
-In late 1994, KDSQ dropped AC and flipped to a classic rock format, which didn't last long.
-After a short stint in January 1995, the station went silent.
-A few months later, the station returned back on the air and became KDVE with a soft adult contemporary format in mid-1995.
+In late 1994, KDSQ dropped AC and flipped to a format that played a lot of classic rock, although it wasn't a pure classic rock format because it did play some current music and leaned a little more towards pop music than was typical of classic rock stations.
+This format didn't last long, as it received little advertiser support.
+Once this format was dropped, the stations briefly reverted to an automated Top 40 format that included some gold.
+And while that format did attract some advertisers, the station during this period was afflicted with technical problems that resulted in the station operating with drastically reduced power much of the time, as well as frequently broadcasting with the left and right channels out of phase.
+After a short stint in January 1995, the station went silent and was sold to new owners.
+A few months later, the station returned on the air and became KDVE with a soft adult contemporary format in mid-1995.
 In 1997, KDVE became KIKM-FM and flipped to a country station competing against KMKT, and two years later in 1999, the station became KZMP and changed its format to Spanish.
 Entravision Communications bought Z Spanish Media in 1999, resulting in its acquisition of KZMP.
 The callsign changed again in 2003, to KTCY.

 Liberman Broadcasting (now Estrella Media as of February 2020) bought some of Entravision's radio assets on August 4, 2006 and relaunched KTCY "Concierto 101.7" as XO 101.7, retaining the same Spanish-language pop music but with different DJs and programming.
 The station moved toward a more romantic sound beginning in 2009.

 In early 2012, KTCY briefly returned to Latin Pop as "Baila 101.7" [Baila is Spanish for "Dance"].
 It competed for head-on with CBS Radio-owned KMVK Mega 107.5 and Univision Radio-owned KDXX Máxima 99.1.
 "Baila 101.7" previously broadcast music Sunday through Friday for a full 24 hours.
 However, on Saturday, 7-10 AM was reserved for Infomercials.
 The station ran jockless throughout its short tenure.